Things to do in Tokyo for free

 Image credit: @travelwizards via Instagram

-The Imperial Palace in Tokyo is a must-visit, especially during Spring and Autumn, where a sea of cherry blossoms and orange leaves offer a breathtaking view.
+The Imperial Palace in Tokyo is a must-visit, especially in spring and autumn, where you’ll be treated to spectacular views – either a sea of cherry blossoms or fiery fall foliage.

-While some areas of the palace are only accessible if you pay a small fee, you can visit the East Garden at no cost for a refreshing morning walk or hanami – or cherry blossom viewing – picnic.
+While some areas of the palace are only accessible with a paid ticket, you can visit the East Garden FOC for a walk or hanami, AKA cherry blossom viewing, picnic.

 Image credit: Justgola

-You can also have a volunteer guide bring you around and tell you about the palace’s history while you admire the seasonal flora and fauna.
-The gates to the Imperial Palace close quite early at 4pm, so do head down way before that to avoid a rushed experience.
+You can also have a volunteer guide who will bring you around and tell you about the palace’s history while you admire the seasonal flora and fauna.

 Dive into the history of anime